 Despite its numerous dependencies,

-napari itself is a simple Python project that can be packaged
+napari itself is a regular Python project that can be packaged using established workflows.

 Creating and submitting the packages to PyPI (the repository you query when you do